The FSU Veterans Center officially opened on Friday, March 23 after a ceremonial ribbon cutting outside Crocker Annex.

 “I want to say thanks to everyone that has helped make this happen,” Wolf said before cutting the ribbon outside the center’s door.
 “Thank you to Framingham State, the president, the CFO, the Dean of Students, Glenn [Cochran] – all these people that have been by my side helping me with this, but I especially cannot be more proud of these students.”

-Although the center had its official launch on March 23 to correspond with the military community collecting event in the McCarthy Center Forum on the 24, it’s been open to student veterans since October, Wolf said.
+Although the center had its official launch on March 23 to correspond with the military community collecting event in the McCarthy Center Forum on March 24, it’s been open to student veterans since October, Wolf said.

 “We invited the student veterans to utilize the area as soon as we moved in,” she said.
 “As the students used it, they were encouraged to give ideas about what would make it better.
 I wanted the student veterans to have a voice in what the space would be.”

 When they moved in, Wolf added the center didn’t have much practical furniture.
 But through donations, Wolf and members of the Veterans Club have been able to properly furnish the space.

 “The TV, sound system, entertainment center, refrigerators, personal printers … [and] lockers were all brought in by students to build the Veterans Center,” she said.

 Although the center just launched this year, Wolf said she had wanted to launch it a year and half ago when she was hired, but was told the University didn’t have the space.